natgo/wt-wiki-scraper/wikitext-transpiled/ground/Cromwell%20V.md

 * Excellent gun depression of -12°.
 * Very fast acceleration.
 * Very sensitive brakes enables Cromwell to land shots almost immediately after stopping.
-* Decent front turret armour of 64 mm.
+* Decent front turret armour of 64 mm, with overlapping plates adding up to around 150mm of armour
 * Exceptional speed for a medium tank.
 * Acceptable reload for 75 mm gun that allows a steady rate of fire.
-* Solid shot produces cone of shrapnel in post-penetration line of fire.
 * Armour can be compounded angled to the sides for extra effectiveness.
 * Very good flanker and rushing caps at early game.
 * Has neutral steering.